 If you’re considering filing for bankruptcy and selling your house, these are the three times to list your home during the process.

 Option 1: Sell your House Before Filing for Chapter 7 Bankruptcy

 If you haven’t filed for bankruptcy yet, selling your home before you file may help solve your debt woes.
 Bankruptcy should be considered as a last resort, so if you can sell your house and pay off the debt that way, it would be wise to do so.

 Option 2: Sell your Home After Filing Chapter 7 Bankruptcy

 You can try to sell your home while in the midst of bankruptcy proceedings, but you’ll have to get court approval as mentioned above and provide detailed information about how you plan to spend the proceeds.
 However, your trustee can also request the same thing.

 Option 3: Sell your Property Once the Bankruptcy is Finalized

 The entire Chapter 7 process typically takes about four to six months for the court to discharge your remaining debts.
 Once it’s officially closed, you can sell your house.
 You’ll just want to run it by your bankruptcy attorney to ensure that you’re cleared to do so.
 Bear in mind if you’re behind on your payments, your creditors can still foreclose on your home once you complete the bankruptcy process, so you’ll want to figure out a way to sell quickly.

-Going through Chapter 7 bankruptcy can be a stressful undertaking.
+Going through Chapter 7 bankruptcy can be a stressful undertaking and it might even be expensive.
 While going through the process, if you’re hoping to sell your house, it’s beneficial to work with real estate professionals that understand what you’re going through.
 Gem State Cash Offer has been able to work with sellers going through the bankruptcy process, successfully sell their homes, and they can help you too.
 Contact Gem State Cash Offer today to learn more about their company or how selling your house for cash works.